 Too many multiple sclerosis sufferers have an overactive bladder.
 The chances are that you will have a prescription for ‘anti-cholinergic’ drugs.
 These drugs stop the bladder going into spasm and that’s a good thing.
 Sadly there is no such thing as a free dinner, these drugs have several side effects.
 I had a dental appointment and […]

 I travel up to London via Euston Station quite often, when I get there I often need to go to the loo or else I might get ‘caught short’.
-A Radar Toilet Key is needed to get into the disabled toilets Used to go to the public loos In the past I’ve always paid my 30p and […]
+A Radar Toilet Key is needed to get into the disabled toilets.
+It is time get a disabled toilet radar key.
+Used to go to the public loos […]

-Nearly everyone who has MS suffers from bladder problems.
-If you do have MS and a good bladder then count yourself very lucky.
-It is thought that as many as 90% of people with MS will have bladder problems at one time or another.
-This will affect your quality of life.
-It affects quality of […]
+Nearly everyone has the misfortune to suffer from bladder problems and MS. Sadly I am one of them.
+Bladder problems and MS If you do have MS and a good bladder then count yourself very lucky.
+It is thought that as many as 90% of people with MS will have bladder problems at one time […]

 When my bladder suddenly decides to empty itself and I cannot get to the loo, there is severe embarrassment.
-What causes an unreliable bladder, otherwise known as urinary incontinence, and what can you do to make your life easier?
+What causes an unreliable bladder, otherwise known as urinary incontinence, and what can I do to make my life easier?
 An unreliable bladder I’m not giving a medical solution, This is about how I cope.
 I’ve […]